 The main objective of this paper is to examine a four-year (2009-2012) record of dust deposition events on Mt.
-Elbrus, northern Caucasus, Russia using snow pit and shallow firn and ice core data.
-The specific objectives are to (i) date dust deposition events and establish their source regions building on the methodology proposed by Shahqedanova et al. (2013); (ii) characterise meteorological conditions leading to dust deposition; (iii) characterise physical and, for part of the record, chemical properties of deposited dust; and (iv) attempt to establish links between physical and chemical properties of dust and its source regions.
+Elbrus, northern Caucasus, Russia using snow pit and shallow firn core data.
+The specific objectives are to (i) date dust deposition events and establish their source regions building on the methodology proposed by Shahgedanova et al. (2013); (ii) characterise meteorological conditions leading to dust deposition; (iii) characterise physical and, for part of the record, chemical properties of deposited dust; and (iv) attempt to establish links between physical and chemical properties of dust and its source regions.

 Mt.
-Elbrus presents an ideal location for the examination of dust trapped in snow, firn and glacier ice because its high elevation (5642 ma.s.l.; Fig. 1b) ensures solid precipitation throughout the year and absence of significant seasonal melt above approximately 4600 ma.s.l.
+Elbrus presents an ideal location for the examination of dust trapped in snow, firn and glacier ice because its high elevation (5642 m above sea level; a.s.l.; Fig. 1b) ensures solid precipitation throughout the year and absence of significant seasonal melt above approximately 4600 m a.s.l.
+(Mikhalenko et al., 2005).
 Free tropospheric conditions prevail over 4000 m in winter and spring and, consequently, these elevations are not reached by local polluted air masses and aerosol deposition is associated with long-range transport.

-Data and methods
+2 Data and methods

-Collection of samples
+2.1 Collection of samples

 Two sets of samples were collected on the Western Plateau on Mt.
-Elbrus (43° 20' 53.9" N, 42° 25' 36.0" E) at an elevation of 5115 ma.s.l.
-(Fig. 1b) on 7
+Elbrus (43°20'53.9'' N, 42°25'36.0'' E) at an elevation of 5115 m a.s.l.
+(Fig. 1b) on 7 September 2009 and on 26 June 2012.
+For logistical reasons, different methodologies were used to collect samples in 2009 and 2012 predetermining different methods of sample analysis.